syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Scrolling.md

 ### Infinite or Continuous Mode:

-In Infinite or Continuous Mode, the data is loaded in grid when the scrollbar reaches the end.
+In Infinite or Continuous mode, the data is loaded in grid when the scrollbar reaches the end.
 You can enable the continuous mode by setting the `VirtualScrollMode`  property as `Continuous`.

 The following code example describes the above behavior.